SAP-samples/partner-reference-application/Tutorials/14-Develop-Core-Application.md

 First, you define the *Roles* as part of the application definition concept.
 For the Poetry Slam Manager application, two roles are defined: *PoetrySlamManager* and *PoetrySlamVisitor*.

-The authorization is always defined on the service level, in this application on the level of the */srv/poetryslam/poetrySlamService.cds*.
-For better readability, separate the authorization definitions from the service definitions by creating a new file */srv/poetryslam/poetrySlamServiceAuthorizations.cds* that contains all authorization-relevant model parts.
+The authorization is always defined on the service level; in this application on the level of the */srv/poetryslam/poetrySlamService.cds*.
+For better readability, separate the authorization definitions from the service definitions by creating a new file */srv/poetryslam/poetrySlamServiceAuthorizations.cds* that contains all the authorization-relevant model parts.
 Copy the content from the example implementation [srv/poetryslam/poetrySlamServiceAuthorizations.cds](../../../tree/main-single-tenant/srv/poetryslam/poetrySlamServiceAuthorizations.cds).
 Enhance the file */srv/services.cds* with the reference to the Poetry Slam Service Authorizations:

 ```cds
 using from './poetryslam/poetrySlamServiceAuthorizations';